ecuadros/Curricula/Curricula.Master/log/Peru-CS-USIL Plan2021.md

 There is no priority defined for [41mMAR[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mFIN[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mBSC[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
+There is no priority defined for [41mINV[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mETM[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 No area description for SFW ...
 No area description for MAC ...
 No area description for COM ...
 No area description for ENG ...
+No area description for PSI ...
 No area description for EGI ...
 No area description for GES ...
 No area description for EST ...